libreswitch/ops/tests/rest/rest_test.md

 - The following message is displayed when trying to update an nonexistent user:

-    Anything other than  a `400 BAD REQUEST` HTTP response.
+    Anything other than  a `404 NOT FOUND` HTTP response.

 - The following message is displayed when trying to update an authorized user that has a valid password, but is not part of ovsb_users group:

-    Anything other than  a `400 BAD REQUEST` HTTP response.
+    Anything other than  a `404 NOT FOUND` HTTP response.

 - The following message is displayed when trying to log in with an old password instead of the recently updated password: